RichardFreedman/RichardFreedman.github.io/palestrina_josquin/readMe.md

 Figure 6.
 Two instances of Phrase 3E of Josquin’s motet, as ‘nGrams’ of melodic intervals.
 The temporal distances between successive entries can be calculated via the “offset’ column which provides a mathematical index of the position of each event in each piece.

-Figure 7.
+#### Figure 7.  nGrams in Josquin's Motet

 CRIM Intervals chart representing the melodic nGrams in Josquin’s motet.
 The left edge of the chart represents the beginning of the piece; the right edge is the end.
 The voice parts are aligned from top to bottom in a score-like arrangement.
 The multiple repetitions of Phrases 3E/F and 4E/F can clearly been seen at the center of the chart.

 <img src="josquin_benedicta_ngrams_visualization.html" alt="Josquin Benedicta nGrams" style="width: 100%; max-width: 800px;">